We have information you must know before you buy the RX-8.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

 Yet the RX-8 is surprisingly practical.
 It's capable of taking the kids to soccer practice, with passenger space for four full-size adults.
 There's enough room for a weekend's worth of luggage or two full-size golf bags, and the small rear doors and relatively spacious trunk make trips to the home improvement center possible.
-Granted, it's not as roomy as a sedan, but it can move people and stuff when needed; while moving the spirit as no sedan can.
+It's not as roomy as a sedan, but it can move people and stuff when needed, while offer the driving experience of a two-seat sports car.

-The RX-8 Sport ($26,435) comes with a choice of six-speed manual or six-speed paddle-shift automatic transmission.
-Standard equipment includes cloth upholstery; air conditioning; AM/FM/CD stereo with six speakers and steering-wheel mounted controls; cruise control; power windows, mirrors and locks; leather-wrapped steering wheel and shift knob; floor and overhead consoles; rear window defogger; variable intermittent windshield wipers; and an alarm with immobilizer.
+The base-level RX-8 Sport comes with a choice of six-speed manual or six-speed paddle-shift automatic transmission, both for the same price ($26,435).
+Standard equipment includes cloth upholstery; air conditioning; AM/FM/CD stereo with six speakers and steering-wheel mounted controls; cruise control; power windows, mirrors and locks; leather-wrapped steering wheel and shift knob; floor and overhead consoles; rear window defogger; variable-speed intermittent windshield wipers; and an alarm with immobilizer.
 Automatics roll on 225/55R16 radials on 16-inch alloy rims; manual-shift models get 225/45R18 high-performance tires on 18-inch rims.
+Manual-shift Sport models also come with a stiffer suspension, bigger brakes, and a limited-slip torque-sensing differential.

-The RX-8 Touring comes with manual ($29,535) or automatic transmission ($30,335), and adds Dynamic Stability Control (DSC) with traction control; high-intensity discharge headlamps; fog lamps; power sliding glass sunroof; auto-dimming inside rearview mirror with Homelink; and a 300-watt Bose nine-speaker sound system with AudioPilot noise compensation and an in-dash, six-CD changer.
-Additionally, automatic Tourings upgrade to the manual model's sport suspension; limited-slip, torque-sensing differential; and larger wheels and tires.
+The RX-8 Touring also comes with manual ($29,535) or automatic transmission ($30,335), and adds Dynamic Stability Control (DSC) with traction control; high-intensity discharge headlamps; fog lamps; power sliding glass sunroof; auto-dimming inside rearview mirror with Homelink; and a 300-watt Bose nine-speaker sound system with AudioPilot noise compensation and an in-dash, six-CD changer.
+Additionally, automatic Tourings upgrade to the manual model's sport suspension; limited-slip differential; and larger brakes, wheels, and tires.

 Grand Touring ($31,070) adds leather seating with matching synthetic leather door panels, heated front seats, eight-way power for the driver's seat, heated outside mirrors, and Mazda's advanced keyless entry and start system.
-The Grand Touring automatic ($31,770) benefits from the same handling upgrades that come with Touring automatics.
+As with the Touring level, the Grand Touring automatic ($31,770) benefits from the same chassis upgrades as the manual version.

 A Performance Package ($1,300) for manual-transmission Sport models adds Dynamic Stability Control (DSC), HID headlamps, and fog lamps.
-A similar Package ($2,000) for automatic Sports adds those items plus the Touring/Grand Touring handling equipment.
+A similar package ($2,000) for automatic Sports adds those items plus the manual model's handling equipment and brakes.
+A navigation system ($2,000) is offered for Grand Touring only.
+Optional on all models is Crystal White Pearl paint ($200).

 The front and rear doors open in opposite directions, which Mazda calls the Freestyle door system.
 With no pillar between the doors, this allows very easy ingress and egress for the rear-seat passengers.
 As with similar systems in pickups, the front door must be opened before the rear door can open.